za-cheng/PM-PMVS/README.md

 ## Overview
-This repository provides an official implementation for our paper CVPR 2021 "Multi-view 3D Reconstruction of a Texture-less Smooth Surface of Unknown Generic Reflectance" - a multiview photometric pipeline for reconstructing glossy objects from a few calibrated multi-view images.
+This repository provides an official implementation[^1] for our paper CVPR 2021 "Multi-view 3D Reconstruction of a Texture-less Smooth Surface of Unknown Generic Reflectance" - a multiview photometric pipeline for reconstructing glossy objects from a few calibrated multi-view images.

 We assume the objects to be reconstructed are made from uniform material, and are illuminated by a single point light source that is closely attached to a moving camera (e.g. smartphones with a built-in flash light).
 The input to our system is a set of images captured by the camera, and the output is an oriented point cloud (3D + normal directions) that corresponds to the surface of the object, as well as its BRDF estimation.